NoxLP/Starchild/README.md

     date, title, category

 ## API endpoints (@ 26/02/2021)
-All the endpoints are preceeded by `/api` and require to be authenticated as user.
+Every endpoint is preceeded by `/api`, and requires user authentication.
 Where possible, pagination ("Pag.") is used with limit and page.
 You know how it goes: limit are the items per page, page is the page to get from 0 to whatever.

 - ### Auth